Malwa (Punjab): Politics

 The region is politically-dominant in the state of Punjab, with all of the state's chief ministers, apart from two, hailing from Malwa.
 (Note: Partap Singh Kairon was from Majha whilst Charanjit Singh Channi was from Puadh.)
 This has been attributed to Malwa becoming the largest region of Punjab after the re-organization of the state in 1966.

 Demographics

 The Malwa region was historically sparsely populated in-comparison to the more occupied Majha and Doaba regions.
+The region is numerically dominated by the Jatt Sikh caste, whilst the Chamars and Tarkhans are also present in sizeable numbers.

 Geography

+In Punjab, the region occupies the left bank of the Sutlej river or south of the Sutlej, extending until Ambala district in Haryana.
+Thus, it occupies much of the land between the Yamuna and Sutlej rivers.
+Around 60–70% of Indian Punjab's area belongs to this region.

 Districts

 The following districts are classified as Malwa (note that some of these districts' areas may overlap with the neighbouring Poadh region):